flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ### Appstream

 Appstream is the standard used to provide metadata about applications.
-Applications must provide appstream data and pass `flatpak run org.freedesktop.appstream-glib validate`.
+Applications must provide appstream data and pass [validation](/docs/for-app-authors/appdata-guidelines/#use-flathubs-appstream-util).
 If application metadata has not been provided by the upstream, it should be licensed with [Creative Commons Zero, version 1](https://creativecommons.org/choose/zero/), by stating `CC0-1.0` in `metadata_license`.

 In [AppData guidelines](appdata-guidelines) you'll find tips/best practices to help you get your AppData up to spec.
 For information about appstream, see [its documentation](https://www.freedesktop.org/software/appstream/docs/index.html).